 This '90s cult classic is not only amusing, but also highly inspirational.
 When high school cheerleader Megan is suspected of being gay by her friends and family, she is sent to a residential rehab camp called True Directions.
 While trying to survive the lies and atrocities of conversion therapy, she becomes aware of her sexuality, and even falls in love.
 Clea DuVall melted my heart as Graham, whose bravery and encouragement changes Megan's life forever.

 There's a reason why Carol was named the best LGBT film of all time.
 Based on Patricia Highsmith's novel The Price of Salt, this movie explores how Therese's life opens up when she forms a romantic connection with a glamorous woman named Carol.
 The story takes place in the early 1950s — a time when being a lesbian was a crime, and LGBT culture was forbidden.
 Thankfully, this never stops the main characters from chasing their unstoppable love.
 Chemistry and incredible character development drove Carol's plot, and not once did it dip into harmful stereotypes.

 1. Bound (1996)

 When it comes to neo-noir classic Bound, where do I begin?
 It's truly a timeless, sexy masterpiece that will resonate with me forever.
-The dialogue between Corky and Violet was so intriguing that it gave me chills.
-This feature's mysterious, thrilling storyline will keep you on the edge of your seat, but the steamy and genuine love between the two female protagonists is most captivating.
+The dialogue between Corky and Violet is so intriguing that it gave me chills.
+This feature's mysterious, thrilling storyline will keep you on the edge of your seat, and the steamy and genuine love between the two female protagonists is captivating.
 Will they break away from their pasts and be together in the end?
 For the answer to that question and more, you'll have to watch the film.